In this guide:

 - Pays the skilled nursing facility care coinsurance.

-- Hospice: Pays the copayment for outpatient drugs and the coinsurance for inpatient respite care.
+- Hospice: Pays the copayment for outpatient pain medications and the coinsurance for inpatient respite care.
 Plans K and L pay this cost at a different rate.
 You must meet Medicare’s requirements, including getting a doctor’s certification of terminal illness.

-- Medical expenses: Pays your portion of the 20 percent Part B coinsurance for Medicare-eligible expenses for medical services -- including doctor bills, hospital or home health care, and specified higher copayments for certain services under the prospective payment system -- after you have met your Part B deductible.
-Plans K, L, and N required you to share in the payment of coinsurance.
+- Medical expenses: After you’ve met your Part B deductible, Medicare pays your portion of the 20% Part B coinsurance for doctor bills, hospital or home health care, and some other Medicare-eligible expenses.
+Plans K, L, and N require you to pay part of the 20% Part B coinsurance.